FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-08.md

 ## DUT in SUT

 [RFC2285] defines:

 - DUT as

-  - The network forwarding device to which stimulus is offered and response measured [RFC2285] (section 3.1.1).
+ - The network frame forwarding device to which stimulus is offered and response measured [RFC2285] (Section 3.1.1).

 - SUT as

-  - The collective set of network devices to which stimulus is offered as a single entity and response measured [RFC2285] (section 3.1.2).
+ - The collective set of network devices as a single entity to which stimulus is offered and response measured [RFC2285] (Section 3.1.2).

 [RFC2544] specifies a test setup with an external tester stimulating the networking system, treating it either as a single DUT, or as a system